 Complete Compliance Posting Solution – the All-On-One™ Labor Law Poster

 Federal and California laws require employers to post notices informing employees of their rights and protections while performing work for their employers.
-California Labor Law Posters contain each of the state and federal mandatory labor law notices that must be posted in the workplace.
+The California Labor Law Compliance Poster contains each of the state and federal mandatory labor law notices that must be posted in the workplace.
 In California, employers may also be required to post a separate city or county poster depending on their location.

 Posting requirements may change throughout the year as the federal and state legislatures and regulatory agencies implement new laws.
 Sign up for our blogs and email blasts and never miss a required update.
 Next steps:

 - When multiple posting updates are released at the same time, the most economical way to achieve posting compliance is to fully replace the All-On-One poster with the newer version.

 - When only one posting is updated, you can instantly update your existing All-On-One Poster with CPC’s innovative Peel ‘N Post™ update.
 A Peel ‘N Post is an adhesive-backed posting that sticks over the outdated posting on the All-On-One poster.

 - All-On-Posters are updated with each mandatory and minor change as they happen, so purchasing a new poster is always an option.

 CPC tracks proposed laws and regulations all year long so that you can be prepared for new laws that may affect your workplace and posting obligations.
 California has passed the following new laws that are referenced on recent posting updates:

 - (1343) New law makes sexual harassment training mandatory for all employees.
 The initial round of training is required during calendar year of 2019.

 - (SB 3) The minimum wage rate is scheduled to increase every year by a specified amount until the minimum wage rate reaches $15.00 per hour for all employers.
 Thereafter, the minimum wage rate will be adjusted every year for increases in the cost of living.